HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/index.md

 DXClient is a tool that helps developers and administrators manage tasks, such as uploading one or more portlets or Script Applications, from source development environments to target HCL DX 9.5 deployments.
 This tool is capable of taking artifacts developed locally and deploying them to DX 9.5 servers deployed to supported on-premises platforms in standalone, cluster, or farm-topologies and supported Kubernetes platforms.

-!!! important
+!!!important
     DXClient version is mostly forward and backward compatible with the DX CF versions, however, in some cases it might not work as expected if the CF versions are different.
 Hence, ensure that the CF versions of both DXClient and DX Core are the same in your installation.
-!!! note
+!!!note
     DXClient is enabled in supported Kubernetes platforms from HCL Digital Experience 9.5 CF192 and later releases:
     -   DXClient is available as a Docker image from HCL DX 9.5 CF196 and later releases, See the *Installation section* below for more details.
     -   DXClient also exists as [Node.js](https://nodejs.org/en/)-based CLI tool and requires Node.js to be installed as a prerequisite.
 However, this is deprecated in the HCL Digital Experience Container CF196 release.

 ## DXConnect

-DXConnect is a servlet-based application deployed on top of IBM WebSphere Application Server in the HCL DX 9.5 CF19 and later deployments, under the [Configuration Wizard profile - `cw_profile`](https://help.hcltechsw.com/digital-experience/9.5/config/cw_overview.html).
+DXConnect is a servlet-based application deployed on top of IBM WebSphere Application Server in the HCL DX 9.5 CF19 and later deployments, under the [Configuration Wizard profile - `cw_profile`](../portal_admin_tools/cfg_wizard/configuration/index.md).
 DXConnect enables the DXClient tool to connect over an HTTP or HTTPS connection from a client development machine or remote server to a source or target HCL DX 9.5 server to execute certain tasks requested via DXClient commands.

 ## Architecture